 However, the law also stipulates that you cannot knowingly provide a gun to someone who is prohibited from “receiving or possessing” one.

 Current federal law prohibits felons, abusers, violent offenders and people suffering from mental illness from possessing guns, and some state laws go further.

 A number of states require some type of background check, permit or license for firearms that in many cases must go through an FFL or state agency.

 - Maine doesn’t impose restrictions; however, it does task its Department of Public Safety with helping firearms sellers who want to run a background check on prospective buyers do so.

-- Connecticut requires that all long gun transfers must go through a federally licensed dealer complete with background check.
+- Connecticut requires that all long gun transfers must go through a federally licensed dealer complete with a background check.
 All handgun transfers must wait for an authorization from the Department of Emergency Services and Public Protection.

 - California mandates that all firearms transfers must go through a licensed dealer, who must complete a background check.
 Period.